Kitchen Fire Systems

 On Site Fire Protection is proud to distribute and install Buckeye Kitchen Mister fire suppression systems for commercial cooking operations.
 The Buckeye Kitchen Mister provides a good value for money, and high level of serviceability.
 Every system is a little different so every install must be individually assessed and quoted.
 Please give us a call if you are interested in having a new Kitchen Fire Suppression System installed.
 Please be ready to provide the size of the hood, size of the duct, and a list of the appliances that will be protected.

-Lead time for system components is usually about 1 week, so it is recommended to get in touch at least 2 weeks before your desired install date.
+Lead time for system components is usually about 1 week, so it is recommended to get in touch at minimum 2 weeks before your desired install date.

 Fixed kitchen suppression systems for industrial and commercial cooking operations have played a strong roll in the protection of life and property in today’s food preparation operations across the world.
 Over several generations of kitchen suppression systems changes have been made to the way the systems are designed to match the hazards these cooking operations pose.
 Originally kitchen suppression systems were stocked with a dry chemical powder extinguishing agent, something similar to what you would find inside a regular dry chemical fire extinguisher.
 This was semi-effective at the time when animal fats and lards were the main cooking medium in deep frying operations.
 NFPA 17 is the National Fire Protection Associations standard for Pre-Engineered Dry Chemical Suppression Systems.
 Though still applicable to existing systems, this standard is rarely used in today’s cooking industry for several reasons.